SHAIK-MOHAMMAD-IRFAN27/VR-mini-project/README.md

 - **True Positive Rate (TPR) (Sensitivity)** on the Y-axis
 - **False Positive Rate (FPR)** on the X-axis
 - Higher AUC → Better Model Performance

-## Summary
+## CONCLUSION :
 We used **handcrafted features**, including color histograms, LBP, GLCM, and HOG.
 These features effectively distinguish masked and unmasked faces.
 The **3-layer MLP** further improves classification by learning complex patterns in the feature space.

-## Conclusion
 This project successfully classifies images with and without masks using **SVM** and **MLP** with a high accuracy of **~99%** due to effective feature extraction and model tuning.